syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 {% endtabs %}

 ### Programmatic date selection
-You can select dates programmatically on hijri date picker widget by using the ‘HijriDatePickerController’.
+You can select dates programmatically on the Hijri date picker widget by using the ‘HijriDatePickerController`.

 #### Single selection
 You can select the date programmatically by using the [selectedDate](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerController/selectedDate.html) property of `HijriDatePickerController`.
 It is only applicable when the `selectionMode` is set to `DateRangePickerSelectionMode.single`.